Palace of Whitehall: Destruction

 By 1691 the palace had become the largest and most complex in Europe.
 On 10 April a fire broke out in the much-renovated apartment previously used by the Duchess of Portsmouth, damaging the older palace structures, though apparently not the state apartments.
 This actually gave a greater cohesiveness to the remaining complex.
 At the end of 1694 Mary II died in Kensington Palace of smallpox, and on the following 24 January lay in state at Whitehall; William and Mary had avoided Whitehall in favour of their palace at Kensington.

 A second fire on 4 January 1698 destroyed most of the remaining residential and government buildings.
 It was started inadvertently by a servant in an upper room who had hung wet linen around a burning charcoal brazier to dry.
-The linen caught fire and the flames quickly spread throughout the palace complex, raging for 15 hours before firefighters could extinguish it.
+The linen caught fire and the flames quickly spread throughout the palace complex, raging for 15 hours before firefighters could extinguish them.
 The following day, the wind picked up and re-ignited the fire farther north.
 Christopher Wren, then the King's Surveyor of Works, was ordered expressly by William III to focus manpower on saving the architectural jewel of the complex, the Banqueting House.
-Wren ordered bricklayers to block-up the main window on the building's south side to block the flames from entering.
+Wren ordered bricklayers to block up the main window on the building's south side to block the flames from entering.
 Around 20 buildings were destroyed to create a firebreak, but this did little to inhibit the westward spread of the flames.

 John Evelyn noted succinctly on 5 January: "Whitehall burnt! nothing but walls and ruins left."
-Beside the Banqueting House, some buildings survived in Scotland Yard and some facing the park, along with the so-called Holbein Gate, eventually demolished in 1769.
+Besides the Banqueting House, some buildings survived in Scotland Yard and some facing the park, along with the so-called Holbein Gate, eventually demolished in 1769.

 During the fire many works of art were destroyed, probably including Michelangelo's Cupid, a famous sculpture bought as part of the Gonzaga collections in the seventeenth century.
-Also lost were Hans Holbein the Younger's iconic mural Portrait of Henry VIII and Gian Lorenzo Bernini's marble portrait bust of King Charles I.
+Also lost were Hans Holbein the Younger's iconic Whitehall Mural, including his Portrait of Henry VIII and Gian Lorenzo Bernini's marble portrait bust of King Charles I.